Double Nickel Brewing Co.

 Double Nickel Brewing Co. is the brainchild of four New Jersey natives: Bob Dalsey, his son John Dalsey, Drew Perry, and Brian Needham.
 Drew Perry, Head Brewer for Double Nickel, has been brewing beer his whole professional life, working his way from the packaging line to head brewer.
 At his most recent position, he led recipe development and contract brewing for a Virginia-based operation that produced beer for dozens of other microbreweries.
 But, his dream was always the same - to return home to New Jersey and start his own brewery, using his own recipes and sharing the experience with friends and family.
 After teaming up with the Dalseys and Brian Needham, he made that dream a reality and transformed an old fitness center into a 22,000 square foot brewing facility and tasting room.
 Although the brewery is still very new, the team has wasted no time in taking its place in the ever-more-crowded craft beer scene.
 These beers are award-winning and quickly building Double Nickel’s presence in the Philly/South Jersey area.

 Double Nickel is proud to offer a wide variety of beer styles, hop varietals and flavor profiles with innovative twists that keep consumers coming back for more.
 Outside of their “core series,” Double Nickel gets really creative with their limited-release seasonal offerings.
 While the flavors are familiar, they’re different at the same time, and extremely well balanced and flavorful.

-If the first five years are any indication of this brewery’s potential, it’s safe to assume that Double Nickel will be a powerhouse in the New Jersey craft beer industry in no time.
+If the first seven years are any indication of this brewery’s potential, it’s safe to assume that Double Nickel will be a powerhouse in the New Jersey craft beer market in no time.
 We are proud to share two of their offerings with our Craft Beer Club members.
 Enjoy!

 1. What is a beer engine?